initBasti/Amazon-Translation-To-Plenty/README.md

-Amazon Flatfile to Plentymarkets - Translation Upload
+# Amazon Flatfile to Plentymarkets - Translation Upload

----
+Map the translations within your Amazon flatfile to the correct fields.

+## Getting Started

 **Dependencies**:
     * python3.x